 Tips for Taps Blog

 While most people don’t notice the effects of chlorine in their drinking water, some people are sensitive even to low levels of chlorinated water.
-One of the most common ways that people notice the effects of water chlorination is through changes in their hair.
+Turns out, your hair is one of the most common ways to notice the effects of water chlorination.

 How Does Chlorine Affect My Hair?

-Chlorinated water interferes with your scalp’s natural moisturizing process, so it can dry out your hair–making it brittle.
+Dry Hair: Chlorinated water interferes with your scalp’s natural moisturizing process, so it can dry out your hair, making it brittle.

-Chlorinated water can can impact the effectiveness of your hair dye, as it expedites fading.
+- Ineffective Hair Dye: Chlorinated water can impact the effectiveness of your hair dye, as it expedites fading.

 What Can I Do to Reduce the Impact of Chlorine?